 Tough economic times in a country usually results in tough times for business, too.
 High unemployment and layoffs are clearly HRM and managerial issues.
 If a human resource manager works for a unionized company, union contracts are the guiding source when having to downsize owing to a tough economy.
-We will discuss union contracts in greater detail in Chapter 12 "Working with Labor Unions".
+We will discuss union contracts in greater detail in Chapter 8.
 Besides union restrictions, legal restrictions on who is let go and the process followed to let someone go should be on the forefront of any manager's mind when he or she is required to lay off people because of a poor economy.
 Dealing with performance issues and measuring performance can be considerations when it is necessary to lay off employees.
-These issues will be discussed in Chapter 10 "Managing Employee Performance" and Chapter 11 "Employee Assessment".

 Likewise, in a growth economy, the HR manager may experience a different kind of stress.
 Massive hiring to meet demand might occur if the economy is doing well.
 For example, McDonald's restaurants had to fill six hundred positions throughout Las Vegas and held hiring day events in 2010.
 Imagine the process of hiring this many people in a short period of time The same recruiting and selection processes used under normal circumstances will be helpful in mass hiring situations.
-Recruiting and selection will be discussed in Chapter 4 "Recruitment" and Chapter 5 "Selection".
+Recruiting and selection will be discussed in Chapter 3 and Chapter 4.